weaviate/weaviate-io/developers/weaviate/current/configuration/authentication.md

 $ curl [WEAVIATE URL]/v1/.well-known/openid-configuration
 ```

-### How to use
+## How to use

 OIDC authentication requires obtaining a valid token from the token issuer so that it can be sent in the header of any request to Weaviate.
 This applies to both REST and GraphQL requests.

-The OIDC standard allows for many different methods *(flows)* of obtaining a token.
+The OIDC standard allows for many different methods *(flows)* of obtaining tokens.
 The appropriate method can vary depending on your situation, including configurations at the token issuer, and your requirements.

 While it is outside the scope of our documentation to cover every OIDC authentication flow, some possible options are to:
+- Use `client credentials flow` for machine-to-machine authorization.
+(Note that this will authorize an app, rather than a particular user.)
+  - Validated using Okta and Azure as identity providers; GCP does not support client credentials grant flow (as of December 2022).
+  - Weaviate's Python client directly supports this method.
+  - Client credential flows usually do not come with a refresh token and the credentials are saved in the respective clients to acquire a new access token on expiration of the old one.
-- Use the `resource owner password flow` for trusted applications.
+- Use `resource owner password flow` for trusted applications.
   - You can use Weaviate Cloud Services / WCS (`https://auth.wcs.api.semi.technology/`) as the token issuer using the `resource owner password flow`.
   - Weaviate's Python client directly supports this method.
-- Or use the `hybrid flow` if Microsoft Azure AD is your token issuer or if you would like to prevent exposing passwords.
+- Use `hybrid flow` if Azure is your token issuer or if you would like to prevent exposing passwords.

-We outline the steps below for both methods of obtaining a token.
+### OIDC support for Weaviate clients

+The latest versions (from mid-December 2022 and onwards) of Python, JavaScript, Go and Java Weaviate clients support OIDC authentication.
+If Weaviate is set up to use the `client credentials grant` flow as or `resource owner password flow`, the respective Weaviate client can instantiate a connection to Weaviate that incorporates the authentication flow.

+Please refer to the [client libraries documentation](../client-libraries/index.html) for each client for code examples.

+### Manually obtaining & passing tokens

+For cases or workflows where you may wish to manually obtain a token, we outline below the steps to do so, for the resource owner password flow and hybrid flow.

-#### Resource owner password flow
+### Resource owner password flow

 1. Send a GET request to `[WEAVIATE_URL]/v1/.well-known/openid-configuration` to fetch Weaviate's OIDC configuration (`wv_oidc_config`)
 2. Parse the `clientId` and `href` from `wv_oidc_config`